Open Geospatial Consortium: Standards and Compliance program

 In the OGC Standards Program the Technical Committee and Planning Committee work in a formal consensus process to arrive at approved (or "adopted") OGC standards.
 Learn about the standards that have been approved so far, and see the lists of products that implement these standards.

 The OGC Compliance Program provides the resources, procedures, and policies for improving software implementations' compliance with OGC standards.
 The Compliance Program provides an online free testing facility, a process for certification and branding of compliant products, and community coordination.

 The Compliance Program also runs code sprints, which are short term events for increasing interoperability among vendors' products.

 Collaborative Solutions and Innovation Program (COSI)

-The Collaborative Solutions and Innovation Program (COSI) is OGC’s Research and Development arm, driving interoperability though initiatives like testbeds, pilot projects and experiments.
+The Collaborative Solutions and Innovation Program (COSI) is OGC's Research and Development arm, driving interoperability through initiatives like testbeds, pilot projects and experiments.
 COSI unites expertise and funding to tackle urgent security, environmental and societal challenges such as flood and wildfire resilience, the land- sea interface and digital twins.
-Sponsored by some of the world’s premier governmental agencies, COSI’s collaborative approach accelerates technological development while assessing the maturity of solutions, increasing their acceptance in the market.
+Sponsored by some of the world's premier governmental agencies, COSI's collaborative approach accelerates technological development while assessing the maturity of solutions, increasing their acceptance in the market.
 Over the last two decades, OGC has completed more than 140 initiatives and redistributed millions of dollars to member organizations.